| || || |

 Study in a Department ranked 6th for Physics in the UK in the 2011 Guardian University Guide.

-Study in a department which offers scholarships of £1,000 per year to all full paying international students.
+Study in a department which offers a scholarships of £1,000 in the 1st year to all full paying international students.

 Accreditation - All Physics degrees are accredited by an internationally renowned professional body, The Institute of Physics (IOP).